 Points to note

-For some file types, OmegaT uses the preceding and following segments to make segments unique.
-Creating an "alternative translation" therefore relies upon identical segments having different preceding and following segments.
+For some file types, OmegaT differentiates between identical segments by referring to their preceding and following segments.
+Creating an "alternative translation" therefore relies upon identical segments having different preceding or following segments.
 Where two segments also have identical preceding and following segments (for example when an entire page appears twice in the text), they cannot be translated differently from each other in OmegaT, i.e. it is not possible to make one of them an "alternative translation".

 "Non-unique segment" covers both default and alternative translations.
 Consequently, segments that are marked (with the grey font) as being non-unique are marked as non-unique irrespective of whether alternative translations have been created or not.